wikimedia/integration-zuul/doc/source/reference/pipeline_def.rst

          For more detail on the theory and operation of Zuul's dependent pipeline manager, see: :doc:`/discussion/gating`.

+      .. value:: serial

+         This pipeline manager supports shared queues (like depedent pipelines) but only one item in each shared queue is processed at a time.

+         This may be useful for post-merge pipelines which perform partial production deployments (i.e., there are jobs with file matchers which only deploy to affected parts of the system).
+In such a case it is important for every change to be processed, but they must still be processed one at a time in order to ensure that the production system is not inadvertently regressed.
+Support for shared queues ensures that if multiple projects are involved deployment runs still execute sequentially.

       .. value:: supercedent

          This is like an independent pipeline, in that every item is